manmohanbcs11/news-app/README.md

 # news-app-react

-This application is designed for getting the news using newsapi.
+This application is created to retrieve diverse types of news utilizing the NewsAPI and React components structured as classes.

 # Getting Started with Create React App